ioseng42/Ufos/README.md

 Building data-driven UI without `Rx`.

-Reactive frameworks are great!

 *All you need for a reactive UI is an **@Observed property** and an **event broadcaster**.*

-That's all this is.
+That's all, folks!

 ### Features

+* Access control
 * Automatic memory management
+* `DispatchQueue` support
+* Filtering
+* `Keypath` support
 * Strongly typed
-* Access control
-* `Keypath` support
+* Thread safe

 ## Where?